TeaDrivenDev/Amagatsha/README.md

 ### Limitations

-This currently only works when running `amagatsha.exe` in the directory that contains the `.sln` file.
+This currently only works when calling `amagatsha.exe` from the directory that contains the `.sln` file.
+(It does not have to be located there.)

 ### Building